francisywk/mirai-metro/content/wiki/diamond-line.md

       content: 28.8 km/h (18 mph)
 ---

-The **Diamond Line** (Code **D**), previously known as the SkyCart Line, is a [rapid transit](https://en.wikipedia.org/wiki/Rapid_transit "Rapid transit") line of [Mirai Metro](/wiki/mirai-metro "Mirai Metro") servicing Mirai, United Cities.
+The **Diamond Line** (Code **D**), previously known as the Mirai SkyCart, is a [rapid transit](https://en.wikipedia.org/wiki/Rapid_transit "Rapid transit") line of [Mirai Metro](/wiki/mirai-metro "Mirai Metro") servicing Mirai, United Cities.
 It is the fourth rail transit line and the first [fully automated and control-free](https://en.wikipedia.org/wiki/Automatic_train_operation "Automatic train operation") rail system in the United Cities.
 The line is coloured **<span class="text-dl">Light Blue</span>** on the official network map.

-Prior to the extension to Diamond Hill, the Diamond Line was entirely elevated and was the only line in the system that did so.
+Prior to the extension to {{< wiki/link station="Diamond Hill" >}} station, the line was entirely elevated and was the only one in the system that did so.

 <br>